 Edward Francis Finnerty worked at the Northwest Paper Company’s mill, which had been built at Cloquet in 1898.
 And while the paper mill’s machinery was apparently considered the most modern of its day, I doubt they had a set of workplace safety standards in place that we would call modern.

-On 9 August 1902, young Frank Finnerty was killed in a dreadful workplace accident.
+On August 9, 1902, young Frank Finnerty was killed in a dreadful workplace accident.
 Apparently his clothing got caught in the machinery, and “his body was frightfully crushed.”
-Let’s hope he did die “instantly,” as reported in a couple of brief newspapers accounts of the tragedy.
+Let’s hope he did die “instantly,” as reported in a couple of brief newspapers accounts of the tragedy; the alternative (a prolonged and painful death) is too ghastly to even contemplate.
 He was a mere 17 years of age when he met his untimely death (the Williston Graphic mistakenly gave his age as “fifteen years old”).

-Frank Finnerty is buried at the Old Calvary Cemetery in Cloquet, MN, next to his mother Catherine (“Kate”), who died 9 January 1941.
+Frank Finnerty is buried at the Old Calvary Cemetery in Cloquet, MN, next to his mother Catherine “Kate” (Benton) Finnerty, who died January 9, 1941.